-The Trustees recognise the risks associated with cyber security and began conducting a review of their cyber resilience during the Plan year.
-This review highlighted the need for expert advice and the Trustees are now seeking to introduce a dedicated cyber security oversight function and to strengthen their ongoing cyber threat monitoring.
+The Trustees also recognise the risks associated with cyber security and continued their review of their cyber resilience during the year.
+This review highlighted the need for expert advice and the Trustees have now partnered with Aon to provide a dedicated cyber security oversight function and to strengthen their ongoing cyber threat monitoring.